 - Inflexibility and opposed to personal criticisms

-Because ESFJs place so much value on their social relationships, this causes them to have extreme pressure on themselves to appear perfect for the society and to have the highest social ranking possible.
-They have an intense desire to fit in with the mainstream crowd, so they often change or ignore their own personal opinions to fit everyone else’s.
+Because ESFJs place so much value on their social relationships, this causes them to place extreme pressure on themselves to appear perfect to society and to have the highest social ranking possible.
+They also have an intense desire to fit in with the mainstream crowd.
+Thus, they often change or ignore their own personal opinions to fit everyone else’s.

 ESFJs are also hypercritical of the people around them, especially when those people do not conform to social norms.
 However, they can sometimes be inflexible and unwilling to hear criticisms about themselves.